bzminer/bzminer/README.md

     "extra_dev_fee": 0.0, // additional percentage to add to dev fee (thanks for your support!)

+    "cache_dag": 0, // when running eth + zil, if set to 1 eth dag will be cached while mining zil, so dag does not need to be recalculated after zil session

     "advanced_config": true, // show advanced config options (after setting true, must run bzminer once so it can update this file)

     "advanced_display_config": true, // show advanced display options (after setting true, must run bzminer once so it can update this file)